hyung-hwan/hawk/README.md

 } while (condition)
 ```

-The `for` loop in Hawk follows the same syntax as in awk and allows you to iterate over a range of values or an array.
+The `for` loop follows the same syntax as in awk and allows you to iterate over a range of values or an array.
 ```awk
 for (initialization; condition; increment/decrement) {
 	## statements
 }
 ```
-You can also use the for loop to iterate over the elements of an array:
+You can also use the `fo`r loop to iterate over the elements of an array:
 ```awk
 for (index in array) {
 	## statements using array[index]